The Douglas Shire covers an area of 2,445km² from Wangetti Beach in the south to the Bloomfield River in the north.

 Aboriginal and Torres Strait Islander people represent the largest minority cultural group in Douglas with 7.7% of the population compared to 4% of the overall population of Queensland.

-Today, 20% of the population of Douglas was born overseas and 7.3% of the Douglas population speaks a language other than English at home.
+Today, 20% of the population of Douglas was born overseas and 7% speak a language other than English at home.

 The Douglas Shire had a lower proportion of pre-schoolers and a higher proportion of persons at post-retirement age than Queensland in 2016.